Dawn at the Track with Kentucky Derby Winning Jockey Stewart Elliott

 NORTH HOUSTON – A jockey’s day starts early.
-At Sam Houston Race Park, training starts before sunrise.
+At Sam Houston Race Park, training begins before sunrise.

 For champion jockey Stewart Elliott, meeting the sun on a race track somewhere across the country has been part of his morning routine for over 40 years.